kirill-konshin/next-redux-wrapper/README.md

             ...(await App.getInitialProps(context)).pageProps,
         };

         // 2.
-Stop the saga if on server if (context.ctx.req) {
+Stop the saga if on server once the initialization is done if (context.ctx.req) {
+            store.initMonitor.start(); // Start the init monitor after sagas started to do their work await store.initMonitor.initCompletion;
             store.dispatch(END);
             await store.sagaTask.toPromise();
         }